Algerian Super Cup

 The Algerian Super Cup (كأس الجزائر الممتازة) is an Algerian football competition, held as a game between the reigning champions of the Algerian League and the Algerian Cup.
 The first edition was held in 1981 and then again in 1992, 1994 and 1995 before being scrapped.
 The game returned in 2006 but would be scrapped again after the 2007 edition, returning once again in 2013.

-The current holders are CR Belouizdad, who beat USM Alger in the 2019 final, played in November 2020.
-MC Alger is the most successful club in the competition, having won the trophy three times.
+The current holders are MC Alger, who beat USM Alger in the 2025 final, played in January 2026.
+MC Alger is the most successful club in the competition, having won the trophy five times.

 History

 The Algerian Super Cup is a recent competition of Algerian football.
 This is an event that takes place on a single meeting between the winners of the Algerian Cup and Algerian Ligue Professionnelle 1.
 Usually the meeting is domiciled in Stade 5 Juillet 1962 of Algiers, the national stadium of Algeria.

 In 1971 was programmed a gala match between the champion MC Oran and the cup winner MC Alger in Oran under the name of "Trophée des Champions", however this game was canceled.

 In 1972 was held in Algiers between MC Alger the champion and USM Alger the runner-up of the Algerian cup, which replaced HAMRA Annaba the winner.

 In 1973, a week before the start of the championship, a match was organized between the JS Kabylie reigning Algerian champion and the MC Alger winner of the Algerian Cup at the Stade du 5-Juillet-1962.
 JS Kabylie won this match by 3 goals to 2.

 By aligning with other football nations, the Algerian Football Federation organized in 1981, a new competition called "Super Cup" during which the national champion and Cup winner in Algeria the same season clashed at Algiers to obtain this 1 trophy.
 This first edition was marked by the victory of RC Kouba 1st winner of this competition with a score of 3 goals to 1 facing the USM Alger.
 This competition will be played actively until 1995 until its latest edition with a different winner every year.
 However, the Super had not the popular fervor as expected given the context of social and political crisis in the country.